NE204-Fall2018/NE204-Fall2018.github.io/content/pages/overview.md

  - Understand from experience the challenges associated with advanced radiation detection systems, including high data rates, configuration of multichannel systems, and reliability for advanced applications.
- - Be proficient with modern software tools for the effective communication of scientific investigation, and have experience producing and reviewing replicable scientific work.
+ - Be proficient with modern software tools for the effective scientific/technical communication, and have experience producing and reviewing reproducible scientific work.

 ### Topics Covered